In-depth: Inclusive and Sustainable Growth

 At the core of Uzbekistan’s economic policy is the nation’s tight control and regulation of its main revenue-generating ‘strategic’ sectors, allowing the government to accumulate the substantial reserves needed to carry out its state-led industrial and social programs.

-Rapid GDP growth has led to a decline in low income levels in recent years, but as Uzbekistan strives to become an industrialised, high middle-income country, its main challenge will be to not only sustain its GDP growth rate, but also to improve the welfare of its population by expanding economic and social development opportunities across all regions of the country.
+Rapid GDP growth has led to a decline in poverty levels in recent years, but rapidly growing working-age population and limited job opportunities in the country pose many challenges to sustain high economic growth rate, and improve the welfare of its population by expanding economic and social development opportunities across all regions of the country.

 What Has Been Done